 How to Manage a Multi-Dog Household

 Managing a multi-dog household can be challenging, but keeping dogs separated in the same house with the right strategies is possible.
 If you own more than one dog, you know they can provide countless hours of joy and entertainment.
-But, it is not unusual for multiple dogs to challenge one another regularly, so managing a household with numerous dogs becomes vital.
+However, it is not unusual for multiple dogs to challenge one another regularly, so managing a household with numerous dogs becomes vital.
 Here are some ways you can order a multi-dog family-

 Food Management